-The Company collects the cost of certain motor fuel and sales taxes from consumers and remits those amounts to the supplier or the appropriate governmental agency.
-Such taxes were \$12,351, \$12,266 and \$7,051, for the years ended December 31, 2011, 2010 and 2009, respectively, and are included in net revenues and cost of sales in the accompanying income statements.
+The Company collects the cost of certain motor fuel taxes from consumers and remits those amounts to the supplier or the appropriate governmental agency.
+Such taxes were \$12,298, \$12,351 and \$12,266, for the years ended December 31, 2012, 2011 and 2010, respectively, and are included in net revenues and cost of sales in the accompanying comprehensive income statements.